odoo/documentation/purchase/purchases/master/import.rst

 Select everything, and export from the **Action** menu.

-Change price, end date, add a line, change a supplier, ... and then reimport in Odoo.
+Change price, end date, add a line, change a supplier, ... and then reimport in Twenty20.
 Thanks to the ID, the list will be updated.
-Either the id is recognized and the line is updated or the ID is not known by Odoo and it will create a new pricelist line.
+Either the id is recognized and the line is updated or the ID is not known by Twenty20 and it will create a new pricelist line.

 After the import, the **Vendors** section in **Inventory** tab of the